jupyterhub/jupyterhub/docs/source/reference/authenticators.md

-If authenticator-managed groups are enabled, all group-management via the API is disabled, and roles cannot be specified with `load_roles` traitlet.
+If authenticator-managed groups are enabled, all group-management via the API is disabled, and roles cannot be assigned to groups nor users via `load_roles` traitlet (roles can still be created via `load_roles` or assigned to services).

+When an authenticator manages roles, the initial roles and role assignments can be loaded from role specifications returned by the `Authenticator.load_managed_roles()` method.

 ## pre_spawn_start and post_spawn_stop hooks